Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 57CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttJointStateSubscriber)

-Building the controller¶
+Building the Controller¶

 choreonoid_add_simple_controller(RttJointStateSubscriber RttJointStateSubscriber.cpp)